 Rice University who specializes in political methodology.
 His areas of

-relationships, model specification and sensitivity, the analysis of
+expertise include model specification and sensitivity, statistical

 Dr. Esarey is currently the editor of

 Justin, and Kristin Bryant.
 "Are Papers Written by Women Authors Cited Less Frequently?"
 Forthcoming at Political Analysis. [pdf] [replication

 a Political Methodologist?"
 Forthcoming at PS: Political Science and Politics. [pdf]

 - Esarey, Justin, and Andrew R. Wood.

 2018.
 "Blogs, Online Seminars, and Social Media as Tools of Scholarship

 Political Science and Politics (available on First View). [journal] [pdf] [replication file]

 2018.
 "Practical and Effective Approaches to Dealing with

 Research and Methods (available on First View). [journal] [pdf] [replication file] [erratum]